All Woods Summer Wonders camps are led by expert instructors who love what they do.

 Denise O'Gorman

-Denise O'Gorman has been a Science educator for 24 years - 18 of which has been here at Woods.
+Denise O'Gorman has been a Science educator for 24 years - over 20 of which has been here at Woods.
 She has a Masters degree in Science education from NYU, is a NC Certified Environmental Educator and has just completed her Certification as an American Meterology Teacher.
 She LOVES hands on learning and students will get lots of that during this summer camp!
 Check out this article from Chatham Magazine highlighting Ms. O'Gorman's many years of teaching and accomplishments!

 |